Error coins value guide — every U.S. denomination

 Die Cap

-A coin that sticks to a die and is repeatedly struck against incoming planchets.
-The capped coin develops a distinctive dome shape; subsequent coins show its image transferred in reverse.
+A coin that sticks to a die and is repeatedly struck against incoming planchets, developing a distinctive dome shape.
+The capped coin develops on one side; subsequent coins show its image transferred in reverse.
 Rare across all denominations.

 Struck Through